Powell Scholar Group Activities

 A one unit Proposal Development Seminar is taken the sophomore or junior year, and allows students to develop a strong proposal for using their research/creative project funding.

-An annual one day retreat is held in early fall in which we reflect on the program and to plan for coming year.
-At this retreat, for example, the students nominate the speakers and/or performers they want to bring to campus.*
+An annual one day retreat is held in early fall in which we reflect on the program and plan for the coming year.
+At this retreat, for example, the students nominate the speakers and/or performers they want to bring to campus.

-An off-site three day retreat is offered for seniors directly before their last semester starts.
+An off-site three day retreat is offered for seniors before their last semester starts.
 This encourages students to reflect deeply on their intellectual experience at Pacific and their approach to leadership.

 President Eibeck hosts a luncheon each year for the Powell Scholars, the Powell Scholars Advisory Board, the provost and academic deans, and other top university officials.

 Powell Scholars and other guests at the Fall 2013 President's Luncheon